A Meat-Summer Night's Dream: A Tangible Design Fiction Exploration of Eating Biohybrid Flying Robots

 The immersive environment of the dinner-in-the-drama was carefully curated to serve both narrative and methodological purposes, offering a multisensory anchor for the speculative scenario.
 Our goal was to embed participants in a future where cultural, ethical, and sensory boundaries around food are reimagined.
 Accordingly, props, atmosphere, and culinary design worked in tandem to construct a tangible speculative world grounded in the future consumption of biohybrid flying robots.

-The visual identity of the event was themed around the color blue, symbolizing sky, freedom, and artificiality.
+The visual identity of the event was themed around the color blue, \zm{for its associations with the} sky, freedom, and artificiality.
 This motif extended from the lighting and interior setup to drinks and desserts, invoking a sense of alien futurity.
 Table settings included napkins (for the Ortolan ritual), feathers, bird dolls, and glassware shaped like birds.
 These theatrical elements were chosen for their symbolic and sensory resonance, blending natural motifs with synthetic speculation.
 All guests were instructed to place napkins over their heads during the main course, reviving the traditional Ortolan ritual in a new technological context.

 The atmosphere was further enriched through sonic design.
 At different narrative moments, we used the nostalgic French song “L'amour est bleu,” authentic Ortolan birdsong, and artificially generated digital bird melodies to mark the emotional and ontological shifts across the experience—from nature to machine, from real to speculative.